Rail transport in Brunei: Industrial railway of Brunei LNG

-In the LNG port of Brunei LNG (BLNG) in Lumut, Brunei, a Joint Venture of the government of Brunei (50%), Shell Overseas Trading (25%) and Mitsubishi (25%), a broad gauge industrial railway is used with the unusual gauge of 1533 mm (60 1/3 in).
+In the LNG loading pier of Brunei LNG (BLNG) plant in Lumut, Brunei, a Joint Venture of the government of Brunei (50%), Shell Overseas Trading (25%) and Mitsubishi (25%), a broad gauge industrial railway is used with the unusual gauge of 1533 mm (60 1/3 in).

 Bemo Rail of Warmenhuizen in the Netherlands laid the track onto the pier for transporting workers and equipment to the platform, which is 4 km away from the coastline, at which tankers can be filled with LNG, because they cannot come closer to the coast because the water is very shallow.
 Bemo also supplied two battery operated rail vehicles made in 1993 and 1997/98, as well as a motorless passenger car and some flat cars for tools.
 The locomotives get their energy from batteries and are explosion proof, for instance with stainless steel wheels.
 They can transport 10 passengers each.
 The original description was RCE-15 (Rail Car Electric, 15 kN (1,5 t) pulling force).
 Now it has been renamed to BRE-15 (Bemo Rail Electric).
-The maximum speed ist 15 km/h.
+The maximum speed is 15 km/h.
 In 1999 the first locomotive was equipped, similarly to the second locomotive, with an AC asynchron motoro instead of the DC motor.
 Two older explosion proof rail cars and trailers were delivered by Alan Keef in England.

-Trans Borneo Railway (planned)
+Trans Borneo Railway

 The 4400 km long Trans Borneo Railway is still being planned.
 Sarawak, Brunei, Sabah and Kalimantan shall be connected, investing a budget of 33 billion US Dollar.
 Thereby coal, timber and other agricultural produce could be transported from the hinterland of Borneo to the harbour in Bandar Seri Begawan, and from there to world-wide destinations.

-Steel import for railway and tramway tracks increased since 1994 from 283 t to 539 t in 2002 an.
-However, the import rate sank subsequently(2003–2015) to a lower value than in 1994.
-On 10 November 2016 a tender for land survey equipment for the standard gauge project was published by the Ministry for Public Works and Traffic.